Flu Clinics for 2019/2020 season

 Improving access to general practice: Evening and weekend appointments now available

-Patients who are registered at this practice can now book an appointment to see a GP or nurse on a weekday evening (after 6.30pm) or at the weekends (on Saturday).
+Patients who are registered at this practice can now book an appointment to see a GP or nurse on a weekday evening (after 6.30pm) or at the weekends and bank holidays.
 Appointments will either take place at this practice or at a neighbouring practice.
 Talk to the practice receptionist to find out more or book an appointment.

 By March 2019 everyone in England will benefit from access to general practice appointments in the evenings and weekends at a time that is most convenient to them.
 This is part of a national drive to help improve access to general practice and get the best possible outcomes for patients.
 Further information is available at www.england.nhs.uk/gpaccess